 These enable our guests to experience a little of the Sri Lankan way of life and to showcase the country’s culture and diversity of scenery.
 They include:

-Mulgirigala Rock Temple- Approximately 40km from Surya Lanka, this rock temple dates back to the 3rd century AD.
-Guests can view the wonderful wall paintings based on ancient Jataka stories and a spectacular view of the surrounding countryside.
-Observe well preserved and beautifully painted cave temples carved into 5 levels and a unique Buddhist monk’s grave yard.
+40km from Surya, this rock Temple dates back to the 3rd century AD.
+View the wall paintings based on ancient Jataka stories and a spectacular view of the surrounding countryside.
+Observe beautifully painted cave temples carved into 5 levels and a unique Buddhist monk’s grave yard.

 This excursion also includes a stop-over at Wewurukannala Temple to view the giant Buddha statue, one of the tallest in Sri Lanka.

-Galle- The most important town in the south, and a World heritage site.
+The most important town in the south, and a World heritage site.
 Believed to be the Tarshish of the Bible, it has a natural harbour and a long fascinating history of Portugese, Dutch and British occupation.
-Guests can explore the historic Dutch Fort and ramparts; the Old Dutch Church, the maritime museum as well as recent additions such as handicraft shops and small boutique hotels.
+Explore the historic Dutch Fort and ramparts, the Old Dutch Church, the Maritime Museum and recent additions such as handicraft shops.
 Galle’s specialties include lace making, ebony carving and gem polishing.

-Explore all the places to visit in Matara.
-Built on the banks of the Nilawala Ganga (River) Matara is an ancient settlement.
-Guests can visit the Dutch Star Fort (17th century AD) which is still in good condition: stroll along the beach prome-nade or simply sample the local shops and fruit markets.
-En route to Matara there is the Uthpolowanna Sri Vishnu Devalaya, believed to date back to the 7th century AD. it is the site of the annual Esala Perhera (July-August), a religious procession featuring elephants and a variety of colourful dance troupes.
+Built on the banks of the Nilawala River, Matara is an ancient settlement.
+Visit the Dutch Star Fort (17th century AD) which is still in good condition, stroll along the beach promenade or simply sample the local shops and fruit markets.
+En route visit the Uthpolowanna Sri Vishnu Devalaya, believed to date back to the 7th century AD.
+It is the site of the annual Esala Perhera (July-August), a religious procession featuring elephants and colourful dance troupes.